PatoFlamejanteTV/ScratchHacks/contributing/types-of-contributions.md

 ## Getting Started

-To contribute, follow the steps outlined in the [Contributing Guide](/CONTRIBUTING.md).
+To contribute, follow the steps outlined in the [Contributing.md](/CONTRIBUTING.md).
 Choose the type of contribution that best aligns with your skills and interests.
 Remember, every contribution, no matter how small, helps make SpinningWeb better for everyone.
 Thank you for being a part of our community!